wwang721/.sshSync/README.md

 alias ssync-smi='echo "  UID   PID  PPID   C STIME   TTY           TIME CMD" && echo ============================================================================= && ps -ef|grep scp.sh|grep -v grep'	#States
 alias ssync-pid='echo -n PID:" "[  && echo -n `cat ~/.sshSync/.config/scpPID.txt` && echo ]'	#PID
 ```
+>Note: you can adjust the blank space of the `echo "..."` in the 4th line to accommodate your system.
+(MacOS or Linux)

 then, input `source ~/.bashrc` or `source ~/.bash_profile` in the Terminal.

 After that, you can just use Commands `ssync`, `ssyncend`, `ssync-smi` and `ssync-pid` in the Terminal to synchronize files through SSH.